 I will be selecting thee first option to make the files local.
 This will allow me to address Dropbox files offline.

 I do not want to backup any of the following folders to DropBox, therefore, I will deselect them.
-When you are done, click on OK to continue.
+To proceed, click on OK to continue.

-Yes, click on “Continue to Drop”.
+Yes, click on “Continue to Dropbox”.
 This confirms the previously deselected folder will not be backed up to Dropbox

 Now that the Dropbox desktop app installation is complete, the icon will now be available on your mac menu.
 Upon your Dropbox account setup, the dropbox folder will appear as a special Dropbox folder on your Mac.
 Therefore, any file or folder placed inside that folder is automatically replicated (synced) to the cloud.